user202729/plover-resources/README.md

 Dictionaries downloaded from [Stenovations](https://www.stenovations.com/support/download/).

+**Note**: Dictionaries are taken verbatim from Stenovations.
+Some dictionaries might deviate from the main theory.
+For example the realwrite dictionary in this repository is [known to differ from the book](https://github.com/user202729/plover-resources/issues/2).

 The `.dct` files can be extracted by running the `.exe` files, or by using 7z to extract them.

 To convert the `.dct` files to `.json` files, use Plover's "Save dictionary as" feature,